 The tuition cap is the maximum a department will allocate for tuition and lab/course fees for a supported student on an assistantship per semester.
 Full-time status is granted to students who are enrolled in at least nine credits of coursework and/or research activities in one semester.
 Although it is possible for a student to enroll in more than nine credits in a semester, most departments will not pay for more than nine credits per student in order to maximize the number of students they are able to support in one semester.
 Support will pay 25%, 50%, 75%, or 100% of the student's home department tuition cap (tuition and course/lab fees).

 Supported students who enroll in more credits than their department’s tuition cap will support are responsible for paying the tuition associated with those extra credits.
-Please refer to the tuition cap document to determine the maximum number of credits supported by each department.
+Please refer to Tuition Caps to determine the maximum number of credits supported by each department.